-Why you should eat pomegranate seeds and best ways to add them into your diet
+Why should you eat pomegranate seeds and what are the best ways to add them to your diet?

 Here in this post, we will show you what are the benefits of eating pomegranate seeds, the best ways to get them out, and some tips on how to add them to your diet.

-Before we start here are some interesting facts about pomegranate:
+Before we start here are some interesting facts about pomegranates:

 - The word pomegranate means apple with many seeds.

 - Pomegranate trees can live for over 200 years.